-Rolfe writes about the Edmond Forest house (in the Central Forest Reserve near Mt.
-Gimie) and his visits to St. Lucia over the years:
+Rolfe (pictured in 1963 on the road to the Moule-a-Chique Lighthouse) writes about the Edmund Forest house (in the Central Forest Reserve near Mt.
+Gimie) and his visits to St. Lucia over the years.

 “The house had not yet been completed in October 1961 when I arrived with Peace Corps Group One.
 When it was ready for living in, I brought my trunk in a Land Rover to where the road ended — at the Purchase house (blown down by a hurricane — can’t remember which) and one of the muscly laborers put it on his head and walked it down the path to the house.
 It wasn’t too many months later that they pushed the road down to the house with a big bulldozer.
 Of course it still had to be ‘bouldered’ and then smaller rocks added for a driving surface.

 Gabriel and Margaret and I lived there for a few months after they were married (the Charles family lived there between 1961 and 1965).
 I had a motor cycle, so I would get out of there on the weekends and stay in Castries.
 Riding up the west coast (in 1961) was an experience – only crashed once — going up (headed north) out of Roseau valley following a truck hauling sugar cane.
 Some had fallen out and been squashed on the road — making it slippery.

 Next time I saw the house was during our family visit in 1986 or 7.
 By then the place was not occupied, but still livable — we went inside to check it out.
 The last picture was taken by Carol Watkins (pictured below) in 2006.
 Carol was a teacher trainer in our group and was returning for a visit.